suren3141/codemaniav2/helping_mario/README.md

 ## General Note :

-- Problems may not be rendered properly in github at it doens't support latex equation format.
-If so, click [here](https://www.hackerrank.com/contests/codemania-v2) to view them in hackerrank.
+- Problems may not be rendered properly in github as markdown does not support latex equations.
+So, click [here](https://www.hackerrank.com/contests/codemania-v2) to view them with better render in hackerrank.
 - Refer [solve.py](solve.py) for the optimal solution.
 - Refer input and output folders for the input and the corresponding output.
 - Refer [SAMPLE.txt](SAMPLE.txt) for a sample test case.